-The School of English in UCC sustains a rich and productive research culture, spanning literature, film and screen media.
-The School was recognised as excellent in the last institutional Research Quality Review.
+The School of English in UCC sustains a rich and productive research culture and was recognised as excellent in the last institutional Research Quality Review.
 Research Quality Review Panel N Report

 Across the School, researchers investigate the ways in which meaning is embedded in form and shaped by historical, cultural and political contexts.
-The School is active in close and engaged analyses of literature, drama, theatre and film, across the full range of English as a subject and beyond, from texts in Old English through to twenty-first century literature, creative writing, film and digital media.
+The School is active in close and engaged analyses of texts across the full range of English as a subject and beyond, from Old English through to twenty-first century literature, creative writing, and digital media.
 The School offers PhD training in all these areas.
 The School is also committed to enriching cultural and intellectual life, nationally and locally, through our research-based public engagement activities.

 There is a nexus of research expertise in the School that relates to the culture, history and theory of space and place.
 Instances include research into regional, national and transnational identities; postcolonial theory; transoceanic and transatlantic literatures and cultures; eco-criticism; creative writing; the short story; theories of space and place.

-Research in the School currently represents the main periods of literature across its centuries of development, with growing expertise in film.
+Research in the School currently represents the main periods of literature across its centuries of development.
 The fullness of our coverage animates a distinct and successful strand of School research into the transmission and transformation of cultural texts across time, and is very important in defining our identity in national and international terms.
 The School has strong theoretical interests in such issues as historiography; cultural history; materiality; reception, influence and intertextuality; mediation; and adaptation; while research in creative writing includes historical fiction and memoir.

 Research strategy is organised through the School’s Research Committee, chaired by the School Research Officer, Dr Clíona Ó Gallchoir.